11 fun playgrounds on the Gold Coast

 Justins Park, Burleigh Heads

 Stop off on your family cycle, scooter ride or walk along the Esplanade for a play at Justins Park; known to many as the playground with one of the best views!
 Located beside one of the finest beaches on the Gold Coast Justins Park is a popular family-friendly area.
-The playground may be smaller compared to others in this list, but the location is its major drawcard.
+Despite its size, the location is its major drawcard for this playground.
 Children can be playing on the swings, slide, and monkey bars while you enjoy the picturesque views.

 Justins Park is one of the areas where you can easily stay for the day, with many surrounding cafes in walking distance to dine-in or grab a takeaway and roll out your picnic rug on the lawns.